Melvin Williams (admiral): U.S. Department of Energy

 In 2011, Williams received a Presidential Appointment as Associate Deputy Secretary in the Department of Energy (DOE).
 There, he reported directly to the Secretary of Energy and Deputy Secretary of Energy as he executed his mission to further DOE effectiveness and operational excellence.

 Operation GW VALOR

 In 2013, Williams joined The George Washington University to lead the Office of Military and Veterans Affairs.
 There, Williams was responsible for serving and supporting GW student military members, their families, and veterans to accelerate learning opportunities and rewards while working with university senior leadership, students, alumni, and other stakeholders to maximize access and affordability for the military community at GW.
 GW VALOR under Associate Provost Williams provided strategic-level leadership, close student services and support, and oversight of the Naval Reserve Officer Training Corps program at GW.
 Williams left GW VALOR in 2016 for a position at UC Davis.

+The Catholic University of America

+Williams is a former associate dean of the School of Engineering at The Catholic University of America.
+In 2023, he joined the university's board of trustees.

 Personal life

-Admiral Williams and his family are longtime residents of the greater Washington, D.C. area.
+Williams and his family are longtime residents of the greater Washington, D.C. area.